djcutch/OPNsense-Dashboard/configure.md

 URL: http://influxdb:8086

-Organization: Your InfluxDB Organization
+Organization: Your InfluxDB Organization (opnsense)

 Token: Your Grafana InfluxDB API Token

-Default Bucket: Your opnsense bucket.
+Default Bucket: Your opnsense bucket (opnsense).
 This will be the bucket that the panel queries will use.

 ![Grafana InfluxDB Configuration](https://www.bsmithio.com/post/opnsense-dashboard/influxdb.png)